 Where does Vericant interview students?

 We interview students in 14 Mainland China cities, as well as in Hong Kong, Taipei, and Seoul.
 Click the map to see all of our interview locations

 How can I be certain the student in the Vericant interview is the right person?

 We take applicant verification very seriously.
 We require students to bring a valid passport or China National ID card to the interview.
-Our video interview gives us and your school a very detailed record of who sat the Vericant interview.
+Our video interview gives us and your institution a very detailed record of who sat the Vericant interview.
 This video record, along with the handwritten essay, can then be cross-referenced with other application materials.

 After a student is interviewed, how long is the wait until I can watch the video?

 Videos are available within one to two weeks of the interview date.
 We understand the application process is time sensitive and we do our best to send videos as quickly as possible.